Los Angeles Daily Journal

 Illinois is not the proper venue for the claim.

 İİİİİİİİ"Hopefully, we'll let a court decide that," Howard said.
-"And we've
+"And

 got a number of courts involved."